widged/reactjs-workshop/notes/redux.md

 Managing state in an application is critical, and is often done haphazardly.
 Redux provides a state container for JavaScript applications that will help your applications behave consistently.

 The state is held within stores.
-Dispatched actions cause this state to change, afterwhich the views that listen to these state changes will re-render themselves accordingly.
+Redux is makes state changes predictable and transparent.
+The state can change only as a result of actions dispatched to it.
+Every time an action is dispatched, the new state is computed and saved, afterwhich the views that listen to these state changes will re-render themselves accordingly.
 Data is made to flow in a single direction.
 This greatly minimises the risk of unwanted effect as the application grows in complexity.

 One of the difficulties with understanding Redux is the necessity to cover production ready techniques for building your React and Redux applications: Advanced state management, middleware, React Router integration. [source](https://egghead.io/courses/building-react-applications-with-idiomatic-redux).